Research Overview

 How do I verify the quality of a compounded peptide?

-Verify three things: (1) the compounding pharmacy holds a valid state pharmacy board license (503A for patient-specific, 503B for office use), (2) third-party analytical testing (HPLC purity, endotoxin, sterility) is performed on each batch and certificates of analysis are available, and (3) the prescribing physician holds a valid medical license and DEA registration.
+Verify three things.
+First: the compounding pharmacy holds a valid state pharmacy board license.
+503A for patient-specific compounds; 503B for office-use stock.
+Second: third-party analytical testing (HPLC purity, endotoxin, sterility) is performed on each batch.
+Certificates of analysis should be available on request.
+Third: the prescribing physician holds a valid medical license and DEA registration.
 If any of these three cannot be verified, the source should not be used.

 What questions should I ask a doctor about peptides for injury recovery?